Okanjo/okanjo-docs/docs/Constants.md

 :   `341` Miscellaneous debit.

-## UserStatus
+## UserFlags

-User object status codes.

-`DISABLED`
-:   `0` User has been deactivated and is no longer accessible.
-`ACTIVE`
-:   `1` User is active and can access Okanjo.
-`GUEST`
-:   `2` User is a guest and has not completed user registration.
+Configuration and informational settings on the user account.

+`TAX_EXEMPT`
+:   `1` Indicates the user has tax exempt status, and sales tax is not applicable on purchases.

 ## VanityURLType